cupcake/contract/README.md

     // @dev This emits when the an NFT has been copied. event Copy(address indexed _to, uint256 indexed _tokenId);

-    // @notice Mint a new NFT with exactly the same associated metadata (properties) of an existing NFT in this same collection
+    // @notice Mint a new NFT with exactly the same associated metadata (same return value for the `tokenURI()` function) of an existing NFT in this same collection
     // @param _to An address to send the duplicated token to
     // @param _copyTokenId A token ID that we would like to duplicate the metadata of
     // @return uint256 representing the token ID of the newly minted NFT (via this duplication process)